-If you have federal loans like Stafford-Plus, an additional loan from other organization you may be accepted for government's Direct Consolidation Loan Program.
+If you have federal loans like Stafford-Plus, an additional loan from other organizations you may be accepted for the government's Direct Consolidation Loan Program.

 Consolidation within your 6-month grace period after graduation can be considered for a low-interest rate.
 It is not eligible while you are in school.

 There are several pros and cons of federal student loan consolidation and they are given below.

 People with lesser optimal credit need not worry about a credit check or co-signer.